sumandari/mongo-university-m220p/README.rst

 This is a short guide on setting up the system and environment dependencies required for the MFlix application to run.

+[SPOILER ALERT!]
+This repository comes with completed course lab.
+I suggest you to take the course first at university.mongodb.com

 Project Structure
 -----------------